Patriotic Putin sets long Sochi torch rally in motion

 Putin has faced international criticism over a law he signed this year prohibiting the spread of gay "propaganda" among minors, which activists and Western governments say is discriminatory and curtails basic human freedoms.

 Critics have also questioned the $50 billion cost and the wisdom of holding the Winter Games in a subtropical locale, and have called a security decree Putin signed draconian because it restricts movement and bans rallies unrelated to the Olympics.
-(Writing by Steve Gutterman, editing by Justin Palmer)
+(Writing by Steve Gutterman, editing by Justin Palmer and Martyn Herman)